 Fox who?
 A hidden gem well-worth the escape from Sydney’s hustle and bustle for your next road trip.
 Foxground.
 The place of flying fox colonies the sign says.

 I never knew of Foxground had it not been for Airbnb.
-I was searching for a nice spot to stay near Berry and viola! the perfect weekender.
+I was searching for a nice spot to stay near Gerringong or Berry and viola! the perfect weekender.
 Only a 2-hour drive from Sydney towards the south coast, Eagleview Park, “unique romantic getaway for couples” the accommodation listing says.
 Sounds like the recharge we’ve both been hankering for!

 Approaching the entry to Helen and Bernard’s 50-acre farm, there’s a 1.5km gravelled driveway from the main road ascending to the house 180-metres above sea-level.
 The private guest house studio neighbours’ the main house, both overlooking majestic views of the Barren Grounds.

 Travelling at a slow speed towards the hillside, you are met by a small herd of cattle, possibly a wombat, wallabies, rabbits and ducks – all part of the property stay.

 Helen and Bernard are wonderful Airbnb hosts, greeted us on arrival with their bumbling two dogs in tow and showed us through the mod cons of our private studio stay.
 Equipped with both air-conditioning and overhead fan options, TV, kitchenette (no cooking equipment) and an open shower experience, this was the perfect romantic getaway from the moment we arrived.